Sanibel Masters Art Festival

 Place: The festival is held on the grounds of The Sanibel Community House on Periwinkle Drive, Sanibel’s main street.
 The Sanibel Community House has been an island fixture since 1927 and touts itself as The Gathering Place on Sanibel Island.
 “Every resident and visitor will be driving by the location during the festival and we benefit greatly from the high visibility,” notes organizer Richard Sullivan.
 Once on the causeway, continue for 3.5 miles before turning right at the first stop sign onto Periwinkle Way, the main thoroughfare on Sanibel Island.
 Continue for 2.2 miles until you see the Sanibel Community Center where the Art Festival is held.

-Description: This festival has been a Sanibel Island Thanksgiving weekend tradition for 21 years.
-It showcases paintings in oil, acrylic and watercolor, drawings and pastels, 2D and 3D mixed media and collages, photography and digital art, woodworking, sculpture, ceramics, glass, handmade Tiffany Style Lamps, fiber art, and jewelry produced by 80 artists and artisans from around the country.
+Description: This festival has been a Sanibel Island Thanksgiving weekend tradition for 23 years.
+It showcases paintings in oil, acrylic and watercolor, drawings and pastels, 2D and 3D mixed media and collages, photography and digital art, woodworking, sculpture, ceramics, glass, handmade Tiffany Style Lamps, fiber art, and jewelry produced by no more than 70 artists and artisans from around the country.
 Because of the size of the show, visitors have the opportunity to interact with the artists, learn a little about their inspiration, find out how they made their artworks, and purchase fine works of art at reasonable prices directly from the artists (or commission a specific work of art if they do not find precisely what they want).
 In addition to fine art and crafts, the festival is renowned for its gourmet food booths and live entertainment.

 This event is a boutique festival, meaning that participation is restricted to a small number of artists in order to avoid duplication and repetition.
 To ensure that festival patrons are exposed to only the highest quality art, festival director Richard Sullivan attends art shows, fairs and festivals every weekend he’s not hosting a festival of his own.
 “I know who’s the best and I try to get them to do my shows.
 It’s a selection process, not an application process.
 We send out invitations ….
 We know who we want and we go out and get them.”